radio-aktywne/tulip/docs/docs/01-Index.md

 title: Index
 ---

-# webshows
+# tulip

 Broadcast shows app 🎭

 ## 💡 About

-`webshows` is a web app for managing shows and events.
+`tulip` is a web app for managing shows and events.